 Rotation Schedule by Year – Overview of the Training Experience

-Time is spent on the general medicine service, subspecialty ward services (cardiology, oncology, hepatology and hematology) and in the medical and cardiac critical units.
+Time is spent on the general medicine service, subspecialty ward services (cardiology, oncology, and hepatology) and in the medical and cardiac critical units.
 The cardiology ward and cardiology critical care (CCU) is a combined experience.
 Residents also spend time on night float for both the wards and critical unit, and doing general medicine consultations.

 In addition, early in the second year, residents spend 2-4 weeks caring for patients on their own with a supervising attending.
 This provides them an opportunity to consolidate their clinical skills and medical knowledge, prior to assuming responsibility as team leader/manager.
 To transition into this role, PGY2 residents typically first work with just one intern, before leading two interns.